 The history of “Self-Care” the good the bad and the ugly

-What it really means to hold space for yourself
+What does it really mean to hold space for yourself

-hold space for yourself, it really matters As a parent, there is nothing worse than your child being sick or hurt.
-We recently went through this challenging experience with our Continue reading
+As a parent, there is nothing worse than your child being sick or hurt.
+We recently went through this challenging experience with our son.
+The fear in his eyes was heart-wrenching and took every ounce of my ability to hold it together.
+I felt powerless as the doctors surrounded him.

 What it really means to hold space for someone